dimyme/KernRig/README.md

-8 MB for the complete distro - i.e.: kernel, glibc, busybox.
+8 MegaByte of image.ISO size for the complete distro - i.e.: kernel, glibc, busybox.
 That's it.

 https://dimyme.github.io/KernRig/

 no bash, no mc, no python, no nothing.

 The most spectacular thing it can do is ping, ls and cd, using a brand new 5.x kernel.

+So its nice for testing kernel features or libC bugs, but not much more.

+In particular, while setfont is shipped, it does nothing.

+You must compile fonts into the kernel to set fonts  ;-)

+And then, the less code is there, the less code can break.

+This distro is quite stable!
+Has refreshingly few files below /

 ---